12720 Hillcrest Road

 You can start by noting the debt you have, the minimum payments for those debts, and the interest rates involved.
 With this information, you can develop a plan for reducing your debt.

 There are different strategies for paying off debt, such as the snowball and avalanche methods, and paying off student loans can be complex.
-If you need some advice regarding reducing your debt, give me a call, and I can help you come up with a plan.
+If you need some advice regarding reducing your debt, give me a call or schedule an appointment online, and I can help you come up with a plan.

 Planning for retirement is something we all need to think about.
 Whether it is forty years away or only a few years away, coming up for how we will fund our golden years is important to all of us.